ManoDaSilva/DAPNET_DTMF/README.md

 ```
 Edit interface.py and change the serial interface if needed (by default: first USB serial adapter).
 If you're using directly the GPIO UART, you might need to disable the serial console or others, I haven't looked it up just yet.
 Edit the canned messages as your heart desires.
+Edit the default RIC (when entering RIC 0 in the DTMF request)

 Start the script, it should now be ready to receive DTMF calls.